-The project is a collaboration between North Yorkshire County Record Office(NYCRO), Chrysalis Arts Development (CAD) and other partners including Selby District Council.
+The project was a collaboration between North Yorkshire County Record Office(NYCRO), Chrysalis Arts Development (CAD) and other partners including Selby District Council.
 Ryedale District Council, Richmondshire District Council,Arts Council England, National Lottery Heritage Fund and ArtUK.

 About our Artist in Residence